T.J. Shorts

 • The Pelicans dropped from No. 4 to No. 7 in the draft lottery but the franchise still has some reason for optimism, Will Guillory of The Athletic writes.
 Zion Williamson, Trey Murphy, Herbert Jones and Yves Missi are good building blocks and the possibility of Antetokounmpo being traded could also aid their cause.
 New Orleans owns the rights to the Bucks’ first-round pick swaps in 2026 and 2027 and those picks would rise in value if the Bucks deal their top player.

 • While the Grizzlies have genuine interest in European star guard T.J.
-Shorts, he’d very likely get a bigger offer if he remains overseas, according to Aris Barkas of Eurohoops.net.
-Memphis is willing to give him a guaranteed deal but it’s unlikely he’d get much more than a minimum contract.
-If Shorts decides to stay in Europe, he will easily get a multi-year deal with a triple annual net salary or even more, Barkas adds.
-Given that Shorts will turn 28 in October, it would be tough for him to pass up the biggest contract of his career.
+Shorts, he’s expected to get a much more lucrative offer if he remains overseas, according to Aris Barkas of Eurohoops.net.
+Memphis is willing to give him a guaranteed deal but it’s unlikely he’d get much more than the minimum.
+If Shorts decides to stay in Europe, he will easily get a multiyear deal with a much bigger net annual salary, Barkas adds.
+Given that Shorts will turn 28 in October, it would be tough for him to pass up the biggest contract of his career, but he has also said it would be a “dream” to play in the NBA.

 Grizzlies Reportedly Interested In T.J.
 Shorts